Cosmological arguments attempt to justify the conclusion that God exists as the required explanation of the existence of the universe.

 A necessary being must exist – it cannot be the case that it does not exist.
 This means we shouldn’t even be able to conceive (imagine) it not existing, without contradiction.
 However, Hume claims that whatever we conceive of as existing, we can conceive of as not existing.
+There is no being whose non-existence implies a contradiction.
 Hume concludes:

 “The words, therefore, necessary existence, have no meaning.”

 This argument references “Hume’s fork”.